OpenGATE/Gate/docs/source_and_particle_management.rst

 To define the activity of the given source, the user defines the amount of activity and its unit using the following command::

-   /gate/source/NAME/setActivity 5. becquerel
+   /gate/source/NAME/setActivity 5.
+Bq

 In this example, the total activity of the source referred to as "NAME" is set to 5 Bq.
-The activity can be defined in Curie (Ci) as well as in Becquerel (Bq).
+The activity can be defined in Curie (Ci) as well as in Bq (Bq).

 Defining the energy
 ~~~~~~~~~~~~~~~~~~~